shayangharib/AUDASC/README.md

 ## Training and test procedures
 The setup of pre-training, adaptation, and test can be assigned and changed using scripts/learning_params.yml
 ### Pre_training and adaptation
-To train the model on source domain data and adapt the pre-trained model, you need to run scripts/training.py
+To train the model on source domain data and adapt the pre-trained model to target domain dataset, you need to run scripts/training.py

 ### Test the adapted model